 Edge: Depends on preference

-BLAST AI is a summer-only intensive, which works well for students who want a contained experience during their break.
-The 8-week format is focused and time-bound.
-The trade-off is that 8 weeks is a tight window for producing a complete research paper, and the summer-only schedule limits when you can participate.
+BLAST AI is summer-only and runs for 8 weeks.
+That is a tight window for producing a complete research paper, and the summer-only schedule limits when you can participate.

 Algoverse runs year-round with a 12-week starting structure that extends as needed until the project is complete.
 The open-ended timeline means students are never forced to submit unfinished work because a program deadline hit.
 The 5-10 hour per week commitment is designed to work alongside school schedules.
 Students from 50+ countries participate, making it a more globally accessible option.